 Slow Cooker Greek Chicken is a flavorful, healthy chicken dinner.
 This crockpot chicken recipe is nicely sized to feed a family of four.
 I ate the entire crock pot full.
 BY MYSELF.
-It’s one of my best crock pot recipes for a busy family.
+It’s one of my best healthy crock pot chicken recipes for a busy family.

 Since the pooch doesn’t eat people food (unless it’s something that fell on the floor, in which case, fair game!), that’s 50% of the usual consumers in a kitchen that produces three to four new recipes a week.